ibiqlik/action-yamllint/README.md

 - `format` - Format for parsing output [parsable,standard,colored,github,auto] (default: github)
 - `strict` - Return non-zero exit code on warnings as well as errors [true,false] (default: false)

+**Note:** If `.yamllint` configuration file exists in your root folder, yamllint will automatically use it.

 ### Example usage in workflow

 ```yaml